 To close this section, a list detailing the most effective indirect techniques has been provided.
-This list was compiled with classroom data from the School of Out-of-Body Travel and may prove helpful in determining an effective set of indirect techniques.
+This list was compiled with classroom data from the Phase School and may prove helpful in determining an effective set of indirect techniques.

-The Most Effective Indirect Techniques at School of Out-of-Body Travel Seminars (2010-2011)
+The Most Effective Indirect Techniques at Phase School Seminars (2010-2011)

 Swimming Techniques (Imagined Movements) 25%

 Phantom Wiggling 20%

 Observing Images 20%

 Rotation 20%

 Other Techniques 15%